Flixow/warsawjs-workshop-21-zeppelin/README.md

 * Fetch data form API
 * Display dynamic data for list and single post routes
 * Link each element on the list page

+### Adding new post
+* Create `/posts/new` route with redux-form
+* `yarn add react-dropzone`
+* Create `FileField` component
+* Restore session on enter application
+* Create redux action for submit new post, get username by `getState` function, use FormData for request, add `objectToFormData` helper function